Rod Blagojevich: Relationships with lawmakers

 Blagojevich disagreed with many state Democrats while in office, with House and Senate Republican leaders Frank Watson and Tom Cross often refereeing among the Democrats.
 During 2008, Blagojevich even expressed fear that House Democrats would gain more seats and he would face more opposition.

-Blagojevich's lieutenant governor was Pat Quinn.
-Quinn and Blagojevich publicly disagreed over Blagojevich's proposed Gross Receipts Tax to increase revenue for schools and other projects within Illinois.
-Quinn said in December 2008, that he had last spoken to Blagojevich in the summer of 2007.
+Blagojevich and his lieutenant governor Pat Quinn publicly disagreed over Blagojevich's proposed Gross Receipts Tax to increase revenue for schools and other projects within Illinois.
+After Blagojevich's arrest, Quinn said that the two had last spoken to each other in the summer of 2007.
 Blagojevich also feuded with Attorney General Lisa Madigan, Comptroller Dan Hynes, Secretary of State Jesse White, and state treasurer Alexi Giannoulias — all of whom are Democrats.

 Blagojevich was often at odds with members of both parties in the state legislature.
-Democratic legislator Jack Franks said that the reason Blagojevich had problems passing laws with the cooperation of the General Assembly is that he did not spend enough time with the legislature.
+Democratic state representative Jack Franks said that the reason Blagojevich had problems passing laws with the cooperation of the General Assembly is that he did not spend enough time with the legislature.
 "That's a real reason he has such poor relations with the Legislature and can't get any of his agenda passed, because he doesn't talk to anybody."
-When lawmakers working on a budget during a special session met at 10 am rather than 2 pm, and Blagojevich's attorney threatened that the Governor was considering legal action against the involved representatives, Democratic Rep. Joe Lyons told reporters, "We have a madman.
+When lawmakers working on a budget during a special session met at 10 am rather than 2 pm, and Blagojevich's attorney threatened that the governor was considering legal action against the involved representatives, Democratic state representative Joe Lyons told reporters, "We have a madman.
 The man is insane."